 DAVID: Some of it has to do with this: he has a higher purpose.
 Even if it appears to be a conventional business purpose, when you actually get to the bottom of it, it’s about improving the middle class in Peru, or having a better education for all people in the world.
 That's his bias, and I think it drives a lot of his ability to get things done.

-“One of the tenants of design thinking and the way we do things is radical collaboration among people from different disciplines, different contexts, and stakeholders both inside and outside of the company.
+“One of the tenets of design thinking and the way we do things is radical collaboration among people from different disciplines, different contexts, and stakeholders both inside and outside of the company.
 It's inherently an open process.”

 SUZANNE: If you were to pick one more person whose leadership style has inspired you personally, who would that be?